Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/02_making_plugins.md

 projects.
 A good solution to this is to make a plugin that adds a node with a custom behavior.

-Warning:

-  Nodes added via an EditorPlugin are "CustomType" nodes.
-While they work with any scripting language, they have fewer features than `the Script Class system ( doc_gdscript_basics_class_name )`.
+Warning: Nodes added via an EditorPlugin are "CustomType" nodes.
+While they work with any scripting language, they have fewer features than the Script Class system.
 If you are writing GDScript or NativeScript, we recommend using Script Classes instead.

 To create a new node type, you can use the function `add_custom_type()` from the